Jun. 25, 2020

 - Zero-Emissions Vehicles: We’re in court defending the ZEV mandate, which is essentially the California state mandate that a certain percentage of vehicle purchases in the state be zero emissions.
 Ten states have adopted the ZEV mandate through California’s special legal authority in the Clean Air Act.

-“Fortunately, there’s a lot of opportunity at the local level to bring electric transportation into communities because inherently, a lot of the decisions are local.
-It’s city councils, it’s mayors, it’s state legislatures that are making these decisions.”
+“Fortunately, as we have seen a change in administration, there’s a lot of opportunity at the federal level to bring electric transportation into communities.
+But we must recognize that a lot of the decisions on clean transportation are local.
+It’s city councils, it’s mayors, it’s state legislatures that are making the vast majority of transportation decisions in this country.”

 And it’s you.